 15. Applied Chemical Physiology.
 Third year, first term.
 Credit two hours.
-A laboratory course in which attention will be given to the normal chemical constituents of blood and the quantitative estimation of such as have been found most important in physiological and clinical studies.
-Comparative examinations of the urine of man and of the domestic animals such as the cow and dog will be made.
-A study of the constituents of muscle, bone, and nervous tissue will constitute a part of the work of the course.
+A laboratory course in which attention will be given to the normal chemical constituents of blood and urine and the quantitative estimation of such as have been found to be most important in physiological and clinical studies.
+A study of the constituents of muscle, bone, and nervous tissue will constitute a part of the course.
+M F 1:40-4.
 Laboratory fee, \$7.50.
-Professor HAYDEN and Doctor SAMPSON.
-(Beginning in 1935-36.)
+Professor HAYDEN and Dr. SAMPSON.